 Use the Configuration Properties to set up the specific function of each tool.
 The properties here vary depending on the tool chosen.
-For a detailed description of how to configure each tool, see Tool Categories.
+For a detailed description of how to configure each tool, visit Tool Categories.

 Displays the XML for each tool's configuration as a reference.

 To display this option in the Configuration window, go to Options > User Settings > Edit User Settings > Advanced and select Display XML in Properties Window.